Out-of-control wildfires cause evacuations in western Canada

-EDMONTON, Alberta (AP) — Fire crews battled wildfires threatening communities in western Canada on Sunday amid hopes that cooler temperatures and the possibility of rain might bring some temporary relief.
+EDMONTON, Alberta (AP) — Fire crews battled wildfires threatening communities in western Canada on Sunday as cooler temperatures and a bit of rain brought some relief, but officials warned the reprieve came only in some areas.

-A provincewide state of emergency was declared Saturday in Alberta as more than 110 wildfires burned across the province, forcing more than 24,000 people to leave their homes.
+Officials in Alberta said there were 108 active fires in the province and the number of evacuees grew to about 29,000, up from approximately 24,000 Saturday, when a provincewide state of emergency was declared.

 Two out-of-control wildfires in neighboring British Columbia also caused some people to leave their homes, and officials warned that they expected high winds to cause the blazes to grow bigger in the next few days.

-Provinicial officials in Alberta said the weather forecast was favorable for the next few days, with trace amounts of rain and overcast conditions.
+Provinicial officials in Alberta said the weather forecast was favorable for the next few days, with small amounts of rain and overcast conditions.
 But they cautioned that hot and dry conditions were predicted to return within a few days.

-“While there are some areas that could have experienced some precipitation, other areas may not.
-The wildfires in the area are extremely hot and will burn deep into the ground.
-These fires can reignite again if conditions are right,” a provincial update said Sunday about fires in Parkland and Yellowhead counties west of Edmonton.
+“People have called this season certainly unprecedented in recent memory because we have so many fires so spread out,” Christie Tucker with Alberta Wildfire said at a briefing.
+“It’s been an unusual year.”

-In northeastern British Columbia, the chairman of the Peace River Regional District, Leonard Hiebert, said in a statement that the two big fires in that area had been “aggressive” in spreading since their discovery Friday.
-He urged anyone living in an area covered by evacuation orders to leave immediately.
+Colin Blair, executive director of the Alberta Emergency Management Agency, said accurate damage reports were not yet available because conditions made it difficult to assess the situation.
+There were of buildings destroyed in the town of Fox Lake, including 20 homes, a police station and a store.

 A third fire in British Columbia was burning out of control 700 kilometers (430 miles) to the south, in the Teare Creek region, and some residents near the village of McBride were evacuated.